 This course requires that you take 2 exams (Midterm and Final) under the supervision of an approved proctor.
 Proctoring guidelines and registration for proctored exams are available online through the Ecampus testing and proctoring website (LINK).
 It is important to submit your proctoring request as early as possible to avoid delays (I suggest 2 weeks in advance), or earlier for in-person proctoring if you expect to be able to get a specific time.
-You are allowed to take the Midterm Exam between Saturday-Monday (Week 4/5), and you may take the Final Exam between Friday-Sunday, Week 8.
+Please see the course schedule for details on when the midterm and final exam will be available.